 Tim Tamashiro is a jazz evangelist.
 He supports jazz artists throughout Canada and around the world and he participates as a singer.
-Tim is the host of Tonic on CBC Radio 2.
+Tim was the host of Tonic on CBC Radio 2 for 10 years.
 He’s a passionate believer in jazz as the ultimate music education and he also believes that the spaces between songs are as important as the music.
 Stories matter.
 Stories can make songs even more compelling.

 Tim grew up in Blackfalds, Alberta.
 At that time it was a very small village of a thousand citizens.
 Being a Japanese kid in a small town presented both challenges and opportunities.
 Tim was "a different" by circumstance.
 That helped him embrace the fact that standing out from the rest of the world might be a good thing.
 So he was the kid who took up trapeze, unicycle and the role of class clown.
 He was a little weird.

 At home his family had a small brown parlour piano.
 Tim would plunk away at the piano figuring out songs of the day like "We’ve Only Just Begun" and the theme song to "M*A*S*H".
 His mom promptly put Tim into piano lessons.
 After six months of lessons mom and his piano teacher made the most important decision of Tim’s life: to take Tim out of piano lessons.
 He was playing piano by ear and he loved it.
 So lets NOT push theory and heavy practice down his throat.
 Tim’s love of music was left to roam free.